RISE Personal Loans: Comprehensive 2020 Review

 RISE Personal Loans has no minimum annual income eligibility requirement or does not disclose it.
 RISE Personal Loans would consider lenders regardless of their employment status if they can show their ability to repay their obligations.

-The Military Lending Act (32 C.F.R. § 232) forbids lenders from charging members of the military for credit extended to covered borrowers by more than 36 per cent APR.
-APRs for the RISE Personal Loans product fall outside the MLA limits and can not, therefore, be issued to those applicants.
+The Military Lending Act (32 C.F.R. § 232) forbids lenders from charging members of the military for credit extended to covered borrowers by more than 36 percent APR.

 Active duty service members and their covered dependents are considered “covered borrowers” under the Military Lending Act.

 U.S. citizens are, of course, eligible for the services offered by RISE Personal Loans.
-Permanent resident / green card holders are also eligible to apply.
+Permanent resident/green card holders are also eligible to apply.

 • Applicants must have an active and valid checking account